RASIK820/HelpBuddy/README.md

 🤝 Contributions
 Want to contribute?
 Follow these steps:
-Goto our official website or contact our teanm via contact number
+Goto our official website or contact our teanm via contact number.

 📢 Contact
 For questions or suggestions, reach out via email :  helpbuddy@gmail.com.